 Improving the Relationship with your Boss

 Among the most important relationships that you need to work on in your life is the relationship with your boss.
 Yet, there is a lot of support and information about managing your subordinates but not your boss.
 A gross omission!
 Managing your boss is a critical skill that contributes to the success of not only your boss and peers but also your own success.
 It can be quite a daunting task managing a difficult boss, but this does not mean that it is not possible.
-So let us look at a 3 steps that can improve this relationship.
+So let us look at 3 steps that can improve this relationship.

 1. Take charge